-The days I don’t want to kill myself
+The days I don’t want to kill myself are extraordinary.

 It’s not often you see a poem with an opening like that!
 Read “Hammond B3 Organ Cistern” by Gabrielle Calvocoressi in the New Yorker.